-Using Green Gamification to Promote & Teach Environmental Sustainability
+Using Green Gamification & AR to Promote & Teach Environmental Sustainability

 Salzburg University of Applied Sciences and Polycular create Eco Augmented Reality Game